 Set-CsPrivacyConfiguration -EnablePrivacyMode $false

 Nimbus can be added to any existing Team within MS Teams.
-If not marked otherwise, steps below can be performed either by a TENANT ADMIN or TEAM OWNER.
+If not marked otherwise, all steps below can be done performed either by a TENANT ADMIN or TEAM OWNER.

-Provisioning a service according to steps below will automatically apply the Advanced Routing license to your service, starting with a minimum set of Nimbus Features.
+Provisioning a service according to steps below will automatically apply the Advanced Routing license to your service with the default minimum set of Nimbus Features.
 Contact your service partner or Luware support if you need any other Service types with their according license applied.

 First time Nimbus installation